Chapter 8.16

 8.16.020 Types of nuisances.

-Each of the following conditions, unless otherwise permitted by law, is declared to constitute a public nuisance, and whenever the enforcement officer determines that any of these conditions exist upon any premises the officer may require or provide for the abatement thereof pursuant to this chapter:
+Each of the following conditions, unless otherwise permitted by law, is declared to constitute a public nuisance, and whenever the director determines that any of these conditions exist upon any premises the director may require or provide for the abatement thereof pursuant to this chapter:

 A. The existence of any weeds, trash, dirt, filth, the carcass of any animal, waste shrubs, accumulations of lawn or yard trimmings or any offensive matter;